Colby at Bigelow Laboratory

 Research: In the Lab and at Sea

 Throughout the semester, students work with cultured and field-collected microbes and use advanced oceanographic techniques, including genomic tools, remote sensing, single-cell analysis, and monoclonal culture studies.
-Laboratory work is completed int he field– on site from the laboratory’s dock and at sea through a series of daylong research cruises in the Gulf of Maine and Damariscotta River estuary.
+In addition to laboratory work, students participate in day-long research cruises every other week.
 While at sea, students use a full range of physical, chemical, and biological oceanographic instruments to collect water samples and environmental data for analysis and synthesis in the lab.
+Students are also trained to complete data analysis using the R coding language.

-Students participating in the Sea Change program live in the Graham Shimmield Residence Hall located just a short walk from the laboratory.
+Sea Change Semester students live in the Graham Shimmield Residence Hall located on Bigelow Laboratory’s campus.
 The Graham Shimmield Residence Hall has a fully equipped kitchen, dormitory and apartment-style bedrooms, study space, fitness room, laundry facilities, and WiFi.
+There are no dining halls at Bigelow Laboratory and students cook for themselves.

-Students receive a food stipend and a membership to the local YMCA, providing them with access to its Olympic-size swimming pool, indoor track, racquetball, squash and tennis courts, and weight and cardio exercise facilities.
+Students receive a food stipend and a shared membership to the local YMCA, providing them with access to its Olympic-size swimming pool, indoor track, basketball, racquetball, squash, pickleball, and tennis courts, and weight and cardio exercise facilities.

-Over the semester, students become part of the Bigelow community.
-They attend seminars by invited scientists, and they interact with other marine science laboratories and scientists in Maine.
-These opportunities provide networking, special training, and exposure to career options within the diverse field of oceanography.
+Over the semester, students become part of the Bigelow community, attending seminars by invited scientists, joining staff potlucks, and interacting with non-research staff like the science communications team.
+These opportunities provide networking, special training, and exposure to career options within the diverse field of ocean science.

 Program Fees

 The fee for Colby programs off-campus is equivalent to the comprehensive fee for Colby.
 (Program fees are also subject to any annual comprehensive fee increases).
 Students are billed by Colby and are exempt from the $1,500 study abroad fee.
 The fee covers tuition, room, a board allowance, and excursions.
-Books, insurance, laundry expenses, and personal travel are not included.
-A forfeitable deposit of $500 is due at the time of acceptance.
+Insurance and other personal expenses including travel are not included.
+A $300 deposit is required 30 days after acceptance.

 Eligibility